CIBC-Internal/python/Doc/library/fractions.rst

-   The :class:`Fraction` class inherits from the abstract base class :class:`numbers.Rational`, and implements all of the methods and operations from that class.  :class:`Fraction` instances are hashable, and should be treated as immutable.
+   The :class:`Fraction` class inherits from the abstract base class :class:`numbers.Rational`, and implements all of the methods and operations from that class.  :class:`Fraction` instances are :term:`hashable`, and should be treated as immutable.
 In addition, :class:`Fraction` has the following properties and methods: